frankhart2018/typy/Doc/library/concurrent.futures.rst

 The :class:`ProcessPoolExecutor` class is an :class:`Executor` subclass that uses a pool of processes to execute calls asynchronously.
 :class:`ProcessPoolExecutor` uses the :mod:`multiprocessing` module, which
-allows it to side-step the :term:`Global Interpreter Lock
-<global interpreter lock>` but also means that
-only picklable objects can be executed and returned.
+allows it to side-step the :term:`Global Interpreter Lock` but also means that only picklable objects can be executed and returned.

 The ``__main__`` module must be importable by worker subprocesses.
 This means